English practice test with answers (A2)

-This full-length English A2 practice test provides a test structure, questions and tasks similar to the certificated TrackTest English exam.
+This full-length English A2 practice test (mock test) provides a test structure, questions, and tasks similar to the certificated Tracktest English exam.
 You can download the full test in a pdf file for free on the link below (no registration is needed).

-Please note that the A2 sample test is provided for practice only.
-The official results and TrackTest English certificates can be achieved only with tests taken with a computer or smartphone through the official TrackTest website.
+The A2 sample test is provided for practice only.
+The official results and Tracktest English certificates can be achieved only with tests taken with a computer or smartphone through the official TrackTest website.

 The expected duration of the test is 45 minutes.